eparkdotwav/mazescape/README.txt

-this project is a game i made in unity with c# called mazescape. mazescape utilizes skills i learned recently, like loading new screens, handling collisions, playing sounds, using canvas ui elements, and changing game objects dynamically.
+this project is a game i made in unity with c# called mazescape. mazescape utilizes skills i learned recently, like loading new screens, handling collisions, playing sounds, using canvas ui elements, using player prefs, and changing game objects dynamically.

 upon opening the build, a player must click start on the menuscreen. they will then be taken to the main screen, where they spawn as a blue square.